pjdietz/ShamServer/README.md

 For more information on how to write router scripts, see the [PHP Manual](http://php.net/manual/en/features.commandline.webserver.php).

+## Install

+Add an entry for "pjdietz/shamserver" to your composer.json file's `require` or `require-dev` section.

 Copyright and License
 ---------------------
 Copyright © 2014 by PJ Dietz